 Make sure to check your MSU email for housing and dining information.
 Once you are accepted to MSU, all university communication is shared via MSU email.

 On May 2, you will receive an email from Live On with your designated time to select your room and dining plan.
 New students enrolled in living-learning communities (LLC) will sign up first, followed by general new students.

-MSU gives students the ability to find and choose their roommates for a happier and more gratifying on-campus living experience.
-We want to help you make the transition to MSU as comfortable as possible by offering the opportunity to find your roommate next through the RoomSync app on your iPhone, Android, or computer.
+As you prepare for your first semester at MSU, we know you’ll be thinking about your class schedule, what books to buy, and how to get around MSU’s large campus.
+With a lot to consider, we want to help you make the transition to MSU as comfortable as possible by offering the opportunity to find your roommate and meet other residents through the RoomSync app on your iPhone, Android, or computer.